mary-zh555/CallCenterProject/README.md

 # CALL CENTER PROJECT

 ### Stack
-PostgreSQL
+- PostgreSQL
-SQL
+- SQL
-DATA CLEANING
+- DATA CLEANING
-EDA
+- EDA
-Tableau
+- Tableau

 ## Process

+> Note: If you want to repeat the process
+>    - Create your own database and import csv file from "raw_data" folder.
+>    - To write your SQL commands in Jupyter follow instruction on the [article](https://medium.com/analytics-vidhya/postgresql-integration-with-jupyter-notebook-deb97579a38d)
+>    - In the .env.example file enter your DATABASE_URL (example, postgresql://postgres:password123@localhost/dvdrental)

 1. Importing csv data to database